tmoux/AdventOfCode-23/README.md

 Then, I started to code a BFS instead of just computing the Manhattan distances directly.
 When I got to part 2, I realized the intended solution was far simpler than what I did, so I rewrote my code to use the intended method.
 This was a pretty easy one, but I wasn't thinking straight and missed the simple and obvious way to do it.

+### Day 12 (Hot Springs)

+I recognized that this could be solved with a DP, but for part 1 I saw that the strings were at most length 20 or so and figured a brute force approach would be faster to code.
+For part 2, we have to do a DP with a state that store information like the current positions in the string/list of runs, and also the length of our current run.
+The bounds are pretty loose, so anything along these lines should easily pass (for instance, I initially had an extra state signalling whether the previous character was a # or not.)